Factors Influencing Asbestos Removal Costs in the UK

 Type of Property

-- Residential projects may have lower costs due to smaller volumes.
+- Domestic projects may have lower costs due to smaller volumes.

 - Commercial buildings may need out-of-hours work or rapid response services, increasing costs.